leonard-seydoux/pycpt/README.md

 <img src="logo/logo.gif" alt="pycpt logo" width="100"/><p style="line-height: 1.1;"><br><strong>PyCPT</strong><br>Color Palette Tables from <a href="http://seaviewsensing.com/pub/cpt-city/" target="_blank">cpt-city</a><br>in your Python environment.<br>Made in 2025 by Léonard Seydoux</p><br clear="all"/>
 </div>

-## Introduction
+## What is cpt-city?

-Color Palette Table (CPT) files define colormaps as piecewise-constant color bands between numeric boundaries.
-This notebook shows how `pycpt` reads CPTs (bundled from the [cpt-city](http://seaviewsensing.com/pub/cpt-city/) archive), preserves their original boundaries, and makes them easy to use in Matplotlib.
+CPT is short for Color Palette Table, a file format popularized by the [Generic Mapping Tools](https://www.generic-mapping-tools.org/) (GMT) for defining colormaps as piecewise-constant color bands between numeric boundaries.

-We recommend to read the [cpt-city](http://seaviewsensing.com/pub/cpt-city/) archive license and terms of use, and acknowledge the original authors when using their palettes.
+The [cpt-city](http://seaviewsensing.com/pub/cpt-city/) website maintained by J. J. Green is a community-curated archive of color palettes collected from many projects (e.g., GMT, cmocean, Matplotlib, and more).
+Palettes are organized in family folders and typically include metadata files like `DESC.xml` and `COPYING.xml` that describe provenance and licensing.

+This package is shipped with a `cpt-city/` directory that contains the entire archive obtained from the website.
+Be mindful that individual palettes may carry different licenses-refer to the accompanying `COPYING.xml` files.
+Learn more at on the [cpt-city](http://seaviewsensing.com/pub/cpt-city/) website.

 ```python